Yousuf-M03/Lunarlander-opg/README.md

 # Lunarlander

-This repository contains my code for Lunarlander.
+This repository contains my (s244871) code for this course's (62712) Lunarlander assignment.
-Below is the flowchart of how the program works.
+Below is the flowchart for how the program works.

 ![Flowchart](Flowchart.png)